vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ### Through distribution-specific packages

 The Vinegar community maintains a couple distribution-specific packages to make native installation easier.
-However, they are not to be considered as officially supported by the Vinegar maintainer.
+These packages aren't officially supported by the Vinegar maintainer, so any issues related to packaging need to be reported in their respective bugtracker.

 #### Arch Linux and derivatives